 For more than 65 years we’ve delivered on our commitment to meet the ever-increasing demand for energy in a safe and sustainable manner.
 We’ve provided significant value to our shareholders with a 14% average annual return since 2000 and increased our dividend in each year since.

-Led by CEO, Russell K. Girling, our highly regarded executive leadership team and thousands of inspired employees, we’re well positioned to navigate an ever-evolving energy and business environment and the energy landscape to achieve our goals.
+Led by President & CEO, Russell K. Girling, our highly regarded executive leadership team and thousands of inspired employees, we’re well positioned to navigate an ever-evolving energy and business environment to achieve our goals.

 Since 2000, we have grown our asset base from $26 billion to $89 billion.
 Simultaneously, we've raised the annual dividend from $0.80 per share to $2.50 per share in 2017 (based on most recent declared quarterly dividend).
 Our portfolio of complementary infrastructure assets and $23 billion of near-term growth projects are expected to support annual dividend growth at the upper end of eight to 10 per cent through 2020.

 With continued expected growth in each of our business lines, we expect to continue to grow our business for decades to come, delivering growing returns to our investors.

 |Year Ended December 31 (Millions Of Dollars)||2012||2013||2014||2015||2016|

 |Funds generated from operation (1)||3,344||4,120||4,415||4,730||4,821|

 |(Increase)/decrease in operating working capital||287||(326)||(189)||(346)||248|